US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

 Hezbollah has tens of thousands of rockets, missiles and drones that the group says give it the ability to hit anywhere in Israel.
 Hezbollah started attacking Israel on Oct.
 8 and says it will only stop when the Gaza war ends.

-Associated Press writers Bassem Mroue and Abby Sewell in Beirut, Julia Frankel in Jerusalem and Aamer Madhani in Washington, contributed to this report.
+Miller and Madhani reported from Washington.
+Associated Press writers Bassem Mroue and Abby Sewell in Beirut and Julia Frankel in Jerusalem, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war